symbol/symbol-docs/source/concepts/metadata.rst

 * Validate the value attached to an asset to enable users in your application to perform an off-chain action.

 Metadata is uniquely **identified** by the tuple ``{ signer, target-id, metadata-key }``.
-Including signer in this composite identifier allows multiple accounts to specify the same metadata without conflict.
+Including a signer in this composite identifier allows multiple accounts to specify the same metadata without conflict.

 The **value** linked to an identifier is a string up to ``1024`` characters.
 The client application is responsible for encrypting the message or keeping it visible for every blockchain participant.